Ideas for a Christmas Eve Box

 Thought I would ask my three older children (10, 7 and 5) what goodies they would like in a Christmas Eve Box and here’s what they suggested.

-Of course the first thing is the Box itself and this one is just a perfect size to fit a few activities.
-Add a few sweets and maybe some hot chocolate and you will keep the whole family entertained.
+First find a box, add a few sweets and maybe some hot chocolate and you will keep the whole family entertained.
 Start the Christmas festivities off the night before.
+This one is ideal and not too pricey either.

 Even if it’s a beautiful sunny day outside, you can still have snow inside with this safe, non toxic instant snow – just add water.
 For a couple of quid you can’t go wrong with this in a Christmas Eve box.